rssh/scala-gopher/README.md

                               http://blog.golang.org/defer-panic-and-recover

-  Basically, goScope wrap it's argument into try/finalize block and rewrite *defer* calls to add defered code blocks to list of code blocks, which are executed in finalize.  *panic* calls are just throwing exception and *recover* (which can be executed only inside *defer*) is returning a value of recover argument instead rethrowing exception:
+  Basically, goScope wrap it's argument into try/finalize block and rewrite *defer* calls to construction of list of code blocks, which are executed in finalize.  *panic* calls are just throwing exception and *recover* (which can be executed only inside *defer*) is returning a value of recover argument instead rethrowing exception: